 macOS - A Linux Guys Perspective

-For the last 4 years, I’ve been spending every working day off a Dell Optiplex.
+For the last four years, I’ve been spending every working day off a Dell Optiplex.
 With an after-market SSD upgrade, and a little extra memory, it makes a pretty good work machine.
 When it comes to needing to work away from my desk, it’s a little annoying having only a desktop.
 For the last 10 months, I’ve been asking for a laptop which, because reasons, has to be a macbook.

 Last week, I got my macbook!
-With 1 condition: I had to give macOS a try, for a whole week.
+With one condition: I had to give macOS a try, for a whole week.
 And so, with every intention of installing Linux on it afterwards, I gave it a shot.